pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 ---

 Almost everybody has written about the Python [sets](https://docs.python.org/2/library/stdtypes.html#set) and a few ones about the frozensets.
-Even that the literature is still too much pragmatic and it lacks of real examples to figure out daily problems, something that a Python coder practices almost unwittingly.
+Even thought the literature is still too much pragmatic and it lacks of real examples to figure out daily problems, something that a Python coder practices almost unwittingly.
 Yesterday I had an Eureka moment trying to find the right problem to show how *frozensets* can be used.
 This post shows how to build a full text search engine through an [invert index](https://en.wikipedia.org/wiki/Inverted_index) using a few lines of Python and plenty